brucek/brucek.github.io/_drafts/power-irv.md

 - **Let's use IRV!
 YOLO!!**
   - I like to feel good by voting my preferences and getting to support my favorite the most
   - I don't know about IRV's center squeeze problem
-  - I just want to do *anything* to get us unstuck here and IRV has populist mojo
+  - I just want to do *anything* to get us unstuck here and IRV has that mainstream mojo

 vs.